Special issue on Artificial Intelligence in Cloud Computing

 Any other high quality submission that fits the topics of this special issue is welcome.
 All invited papers will be subjected to the same rigorous review process as the regular submissions to this special issue.
 Submitted articles must not have been previously published or currently submitted for publication elsewhere.
 For work that has been published previously in a workshop or conference, it is required that submissions to the special issue have at least 50% new content.

-All submitted manuscripts must be formatted according to the Computing's instructions for authors which are available at https://www.springer.com/607.
-We will accept both LaTeX manuscripts (which must use Springer templates at https://www/springer.com/607) and word manuscripts (for which no templates are available).
+All submitted manuscripts must be formatted according to Computing's instructions for authors which are available at https://www.springer.com/journal/607/submission-guidelines.
+We will accept only LaTeX manuscripts (which must use Springer template).

 Please note that the page limit for Special Issue submissions differs from that of regular Computing submissions.
 Manuscripts submitted to the Special Issue should not exceed 20 pages.
 Submission that do not comply with this requirement are likely to be desk rejected without being reviewed.